Administration and Supervision, Accelerated Master's

 Career Path: Prepares graduates for positions as school building leaders, such as principal, supervisor, department chair, and assistant principal.

 Campus: Lincoln Center and Westchester

 This is an intensive one year master's degree program consisting of weekend courses (Friday afternoon/evening and all day Saturday) and full week institutes (summer, etc.).
 Students participate in a full-year, clinically-rich internship beginning Day 1 at the candidate's home school.

-Fordham's Accelerated Masters Program in Educational Leadership (AMPEL) was selected by the New York City Department of Education's Leadership Office to be part of their Pathways to Leadership preparation programs.
+Fordham's School Building Leader Accelerated Program was selected by the New York City Department of Education's Leadership Office to be part of their Pathways to Leadership preparation programs.
 Members of the program will have opportunities to network with the New York City Department of Education (NYCDOE) Leadership Office and other leadership candidates from other partner programs.

 - Have a minimum of two (2) years paid, full-time teaching/counseling experience;